lightvector/KataGo/docs/GraphSearch.md

 * $N(a)$ is the number of times action $a$ was tried, which is the same as the $N$ for the child node that $a$ leads to.
 * $Q(a)$ is similarly the average utility of $a$, which is the $Q$ of the child node that $a$ leads to (or a heuristic stand-in if that node has zero visits).
 * $\text{PlayerToMove}$ is -1 or 1 depending on the player to move, implementing the fact that one player is trying to maximize the utility and their opponent is trying to minimize.
 This would be always 1 in the case of a single-player game.
-* $P(a)$ is the the prior probability that the action is best, e.g. the raw policy prediction for $a$ from querying a neural net net.
+* $P(a)$ is the prior probability that the action is best, e.g. the raw policy prediction for $a$ from querying a neural net.
 * $c_{\text{PUCT}}$ is a tunable constant.

 As an aside, "PUCT" originated as an abbreviation for "Polynomial Upper Confidence Bounds for Trees", a "polynomial" variant of the "UCT" or "UCB1" algorithms from the multi-armed-bandit literature which use a formula with a different exploration term that involves a log scaling (see [Kocsis and Szepesvári, 2006](http://old.sztaki.hu/~szcsaba/papers/ecml06.pdf)).
 Properly, "PUCT" might describe a whole class of such variants, but nowadays in game-playing/machine-learning circles "PUCT" often just refers to AlphaZero's particular version of the formula for how to select actions to explore, which is also what we focus on here.